Regular nowhere else north of Mexico, the handsome Yellow-footed Gull makes a visit to the Salton Sea well worth our while. Photo: Paul Lehman

 Day 1: The tour begins with a meeting at 6 p.m. in the lobby of our hotel near Los Angeles Intercontinental Airport.
 Night in Los Angeles.

-Day 4: After breakfast we’ll drive south through Los Angeles to Huntington Beach Central Park and the San Joaquin Marsh.
+Day 4: After breakfast, we’ll drive south through Los Angeles to Huntington Beach Central Park and the San Joaquin Marsh.
 We may stop in south Los Angeles where a few Spotted Doves might still be present.
-This introduced species had declined sharply in recent decades, but we still found two in 2017.
-Once reaching Huntington Beach Central Park we are likely to encounter a fine variety of migrant landbirds as well as introduced Scaly-breasted Munia along with Pin-tailed Whydahs and Bronze Mannikins.
+This introduced species had declined sharply in recent decades, probably due to predation from now urban resident populations of Cooper’s Hawks, but we still found two in 2019.
+Only Avalon on Santa Catalina Island maintains a stable population, a Cooper’s free zone.
+Both White-winged and the closely related Yellow-chevroned Parakeet (recently added to the California list by the California Bird Records Committee) might be about too.
+Once reaching Huntington Beach Central Park we are likely to encounter a fine variety of migrant landbirds as well as introduced Scaly-breasted Munia along possibly with Pin-tailed Whydahs and Bronze Mannikins.
 Nearby at the Bolsa Chica Ecological Reserve, waterbirds including Elegant and Royal Terns, Long-billed Curlew, and Marbled Godwit should all be present along with the distinctive dark “Belding’s” Savannah Sparrow.
 Sometimes a Reddish Egret is present as well.
 Later we’ll continue down the coast in search of the endangered California Gnatcatcher.
 California Thrashers are present, too.
 Night at Laguna Hills.

-Day 5: Assuming we’ve seen the gnatcatcher, we’ll drive south to San Diego Depending on the migration we may stop at Rosecrans Cemetery at Pt.
-Loma, a renowned migration spot where many exceptional rarities have been found.
+Day 5: Assuming we’ve seen the gnatcatcher, we’ll drive south to San Diego then east to El Cajon stopping at a park to search for Tricolored Blackbird, perhaps the last “fairly” dependable spot in the county for this species.
 Late in the morning or in the afternoon we’ll head east, stopping in the low but lovely and unpopulated mountains of central San Diego County.
 Here among the pines and oaks we should find a variety of species including Oak Titmouse, Mountain Chickadee, the distinctive-sounding coastal race (aculeata) of White-breasted Nuthatch, Western Bluebird and, with luck, the local and often scarce and erratic Lawrence’s Goldfinch.
 Here or elsewhere in brushy regions we’ll watch for California Quail.
 Later we’ll drive down into the Imperial Valley for some local afternoon birding at the south end of the Salton Sea.
 Night in Westmorland.

-Days 6-7: The Imperial Valley and the Salton Sea may test our endurance, for the area can be blazing hot even in late September, but our birding will be mainly confined to the morning and late-afternoon hours.
-The primary ornithological attraction is Yellow-footed Gull, a post-breeding visitor to the Salton Sea, the only regular location to see this species in North America.
-Other birds may include Least Bittern, Inca Dove, Lesser Nighthawk, Costa’s Hummingbird, Gila and Ladder-backed Woodpeckers, Black-tailed Gnatcatcher, Abert’s Towhee and, with luck, the distinctively pale, large-billed “species” of Savannah Sparrow, a post breeding visitor from its breeding grounds around the northern part of the Gulf of California.
-Sadly, none have been present the last several years though.
+Days 6-7: The Imperial Valley and the Salton Sea may test our endurance, for the area can be blazing hot even in late September, but our birding will be mainly confined to the morning and late afternoon hours.
+The primary ornithological attraction is Yellow-footed Gull, a post-breeding visitor to the Salton Sea from the Gulf of California, the only regular location to see this species in North America.
+It is one of the world’s rarest gulls.
+Other birds may include Least Bittern, Inca Dove, Lesser Nighthawk, Costa’s Hummingbird, Gila, and Ladder-backed Woodpeckers, Black-tailed Gnatcatcher, Abert’s Towhee, and - with luck - the distinctively pale, large-billed rostratus “species” of Savannah Sparrow, a post breeding visitor from its breeding grounds around the northern part of the Gulf of California.
+Sadly, none have been present over the last several years here.
+Another species we’ll search for is the yumanensis subspecies of Ridgway’s Rail.
 There should also be a variety of migrant landbirds about, possibly including Vaux’s Swift, Gray Flycatcher, Green-tailed Towhee and Lazuli Bunting.
 Nights in Westmorland.

 Day 8: After more early morning birding at the Salton Sea we’ll depart to the north, possibly stopping at Desert Centre or Morongo Valley, desert oases that can be excellent for migrants such as Western Wood-Pewee and MacGillivray’s Warbler.
 After lunch we’ll continue on to Kramer Junction where a solar pond attracts a variety of shorebirds, notably Baird’s Sandpipers.
 Night in California City.